IARyan/IARyan.github.io/_posts/2018-7-29-ISITDTU_CTF_2018_Cool.md

 |---|
 |![Execute Binary](/images/ISITDTU/cool/cool_run.png)|

-The challenge looked like a standard reverse engineering challenge that takes some input then determines if its correct by checking against something in the binary.
-After opening the binary in IDA Pro, I determined that it performs four total checks:
+The challenge looked like a standard reverse engineering challenge that takes some user input then determines if its correct by checking the input against something in the binary.
+After reviewing the logic of the binary in IDA Pro, I determined that it performs four total checks:
   1. Checks that the input string is 28 characters long.
   2. Checks the first 12 characters against md5 hashes 4 characters at a time.
   3. Checks the 13th character is 0x21 (‘!’ aka ascii).